-Migraines are characterized by a severe headache, which may throb and is usually on one side of the head.
-Pain may begin around the eye or temple and then spread across the head.
+A migraine headache may throb and be worse on one side.
+The pain may begin around the eye or temple, then spread across the head.

 - changes to vision